MicrosoftDocs/quantum-docs/articles/user-guide/how-to-work-with-qsharp-projects.md

 ## Define a Q# project

 A Q# project is defined by the presence of a *qsharp.json* manifest file and a **src** folder (which contains the Q# source files), both of which must be in the root folder of the project.
 For Q# programs, the Q# compiler detects the project folder automatically.
-For Python programs and Jupyter Notebooks, you must specify the project folder with a `qsharp.init` call.
+For Python programs and Jupyter Notebooks, you must specify the Q# project folder with a `qsharp.init` call.
 The folder structure for a Q# project, however, remains the same for all types of programs.

 :::image type="content" source="../media/multi-file-art.png" alt-text="Picture showing the folder hierarchy for a Q# project.":::